Keeping teeth and gums in a healthy condition is as important for dogs as it is for humans.

-Periodontal disease can lead to tooth abscesses which are very painful and should be treated quickly.
-Vets may prescribe antibiotics, but in some cases the infected tooth will need to be removed through surgery.
+Periodontal disease can lead to tooth abscesses that are painful and should be treated quickly.
+Vets may prescribe antibiotics, but in some cases, the infected tooth will need to be removed through surgery.

-More serious illnesses can also develope from gum disease.
+More serious illnesses can also develop from gum disease.
 Poor oral hygiene has been linked to health conditions such as diabetes and heart disease.

 Periodontal disease also increases the risk of heart disease and other organ damage.
 The bacteria found in a dog’s mouth can enter the bloodstream; if their immune system fails to kill off the bacteria circulating in the blood it can reach the heart and infect it.